amilkh/cs230-fer/README.md

 # Facial Expression Recognition

+## Research Paper
+Our published paper can be found here: https://arxiv.org/abs/2004.11823

+## Mobile App
+Our mobile app can be accessed here: http://cs230-fer.firebaseapp.com/ <br>
+Note: you may run into permission issues with iPhones on the Safari browser

 ## Introduction
 Facial expressions are a universal way for people to communicate.
 This repository demonstrates several deep learning models for detecting emotions, including a five-layer convolutional network and transfer learning models.